Today's Articles

 Ernest E. Just

-Beginning in 1929, Just undertook a series of extended research tours to Italy, Germany, and France that lasted until 1940.
+Beginning in 1929, Just undertook a series of extended research tours to Italy, Germany, and France until 1940.
 Already ill with pancreatic cancer, Ernest Just spent his final year mending rifts with the Howard administration.

 As his health worsened, Just moved into his sister's Washington, D. C., home, where he died in 1941.